amlalejini/gvsu-cis635-2022f/project/proposal.md

 ## Proposal guidelines

-Your project proposal should address the following:
+Your project proposal should be under 3 pages, be formatted under the following headings, and address each of the following points:

 1. **Project overview**
   - Provide an overview of your project.